TKleb/CloudInf-LinuxNetworking/4. Adding a Firewall/README.md

 ```console
 sudo nft filter forward policy drop
 ```
 Since the router 5 itself isn't allowed to either curl or ping you have to add that.
-Since "ens3" ist the output interface for this router ("oif...") the command to disable curl by not allowing tcp connection to port 8080 looks like this:
+Since "ens3" ist the output interface for this router (oif...) the command to disable curl by not allowing tcp connection to port 8080 looks like this:
 ```console
 sudo nft filter output oifname "ens3" tcp dport 8080 drop
 ```